 The University of New Haven has taught me how to step out of my comfort zone, and as a result, I developed into a stronger person.

-There is nothing more valuable than experiential education, and the University of New Haven excels at providing students with incredible opportunities to learn outside of the classroom.
+The University excels at providing students with incredible opportunities to learn outside of the classroom.

 I would not have been able to receive a degree and achieve what I have without the help and support of alumni.

 ‘My experiences were vital to helping me reach my goals.’

 The University has given me the perfect medium to grow and thrive.
 It has given me the opportunity to further my education in a healthy environment and has helped me gain confidence in my work.

 It’s important to me to support the University of New Haven and to provide the opportunity for students to receive a great education.

 The Industrial/Organizational Psychology program at the University of New Haven has given me the confidence to thrive in the corporate setting within both human resource and organizational development functions.
 The rigorous coursework, coupled with an applied learning style, has prepared me for the challenging human interactions I will face post-graduation.

 The University of New Haven prepared me for the business and sport management aspects of my career.